-The Old Testament portion of the Bible includes descriptions of the old covenant God made with the nation of Israel.
+[Reading time: 3 minutes] The Old Testament portion of the Bible includes descriptions of the old covenant God made with the nation of Israel.
 It’s important that we distinguish between the Old Testament and old covenant and understand their significance to Christians today.
 As we’ve seen in other articles of this series, the old covenant was relevant only to Israel, not to Gentiles.

 If the Old Testament weren’t part of the Bible, however, it would be easy to distort the New Testament and make it ineffective.
 The Old Testament shows general principles, spiritual laws, God’s relationship with man before Christ, the nature of sin and how it affects people, and insight to activities in the spiritual realm.
 It teaches, rebukes, corrects, trains and encourages us so we might have hope and be thoroughly equipped for every good work (Rom.
 15:4; 2 Tim.
 3:16).
 The Psalms are valuable expressions of praise, worship and petition.
 The wisdom of Proverbs is relevant to every age and culture.
 The end-times prophecies are still pending.
 Initially, what we call the Old Testament was the only Bible the first century church had until the books of the New Testament were written.

 Jesus said “every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old” (Matt.
 13:52, NIV).
 As he said, there are old treasures in the law; that is, the law of Moses.